What is Asylum?

 - You have no connections to a safe third country

-According to the UK government, a safe third country refers to a country that you are not a citizen of, where you will not be harmed, and which will not send you to another country where you would be harmed.
+According to international law and to the UK government, a safe third country refers to a country that you are not a citizen of, where you will not be harmed, and which will not send you to another country where you would be harmed.

 The most important aspect of an asylum claim is demonstrating how the asylum seeker was persecuted.

-The legal definition of persecution is serious and targeted mistreatment of an individual based on their characteristics or identity.
+The legal definition of persecution is serious and targeted mistreatment of an individual or social group based on their characteristics or identity.

-Furthermore, to be eligible to claim asylum, you should demonstrate that you were persecuted in one of the following ways (this is not an exhaustive list):
+Furthermore, to be eligible to claim asylum, you should demonstrate that you were persecuted in your own country in one of the following ways (this is not an exhaustive list):

 - Physical, psychological, or sexual violence